PlummersSoftwareLLC/Primes/PrimeR/solution_2/README.md

-This implementation of the prime sieve is less faithful to the original C++ object-oriented design, going for a more functional design, which is more commonplace for R. Part of R's power is through vectorisation rather than R's built-in for loops, which are usually slow.
-Vectorised R code typically translates to C-style for loops rather than R's, leading to much more efficient code.
+This implementation of the prime sieve is less faithful to the original C++ object-oriented design, going for a more functional design, which is more commonplace for R. Part of R's power comes through vectorised operations rather than relying on R's built-in for loops, which are usually slow.
+Vectorised R code typically translates to C-style for loops, leading to muchmore efficient code.
 More on this [here](https://adv-r.hadley.nz/perf-improve.html#vectorise).

-As mentioned by Frank van Bakel, the author of R [solution 1](../solution_1), R's variables are all stored as vectors, and hence are of variable size depending on the size of the vector (due to the overhead of the vector scaffold).
+As mentioned by Frank van Bakel, the author of R [solution 1](../solution_1), R's variables are all stored as vectors, and hence are of variable size depending on the size of the vector (due to the overhead of the vector structure itself).
 For a vector of length 1,000,000, each stored int takes 32 bits.

 ## Run